Witchcraf/convert_arabic_numbers/README.md

 <pre>
 7       === seven
 42      === forty-two
-1999    === one thousand nine hundred and ninety-nine 2001    === two thousand and one
+1999    === one thousand nine hundred ninety-nine
+2001    === two thousand one
-17999   === seventeen thousand nine hundred and ninety-nine 342251  === three hundred and forty-two thousand two hundred and fifty-one 1300420 === one million three hundred thousand four hundred and twenty
+17999   === seventeen thousand nine hundred ninety-nine 342251  === three hundred forty-two thousand two hundred fifty-one 1300420 === one million three hundred thousand four hundred twenty
 </pre>

 Note: Numbers greater than 100 and less than 1000 always include the word "and" between the hundreds figure and the other part, numbers greater than 1000 include "and" between any hundreds figure and the figure less than 100.